Guangyao-Zhou/HABSADRAA/README.md

 # HABSADRA
-We introduce a new model named "A Hybrid Solution for Aspect-Based Sentiment Analysis using Double Rotatory Attention model" and provide a code sample.
+We introduce a new model named "A Hybrid Solution for Aspect-Based Sentiment Analysis using Double Rotatory Attention model, which is capable of extracting these opinions and predicting the sentiment scores in aspect-level sentiment mining.
+In our two-step approach, a lexicalised domain ontology is firstly applied for sentiment classification.
+If the result is inconclusive from the first step, the backup model double rotatory attention mechanism is applied, which utilises deep contextual word embeddings to better capture the (multi-)word semantics in the given text.
+This study contributes to the current research by introducing novel repetition and rotatory structures to refine the attention mechanism.
+It is shown that our model outperforms state-of-the-art methods on the datasets of SemEval 2015 and SemEval 2016.
 ## Software
 The HABSADRAA source code: https://github.com/ofwallaart/HAABSA and https://github.com/mtrusca/HAABSA_PLUS_PLUS need to be installed.
 Then, -Update the config.py, main.py.